While there must be a strong student development component to the work experience, companies also benefit in a number of ways.

 Experiential Education Program work period options:

-There are no fees charged to employers or students; however employers are required to pay their student employees in an engineering capacity.
+There are no fees charged to employers or students; however, employers are required to pay their student employees in an engineering capacity.
+To view information on wages for Co-ops and Interns follow this link.
 Students maintain their full-time student status but are not assessed tuition.
 Students are enrolled in an “R” credit course for a satisfactory/fail grade while on an internship or co-op.

 For additional information, please review the Employer Reference Guide and contact Engineering Career Services if you have any questions or are interested in employing an intern or co-op student at your company.